Research

 (submit an application using the "Join the lab" link)

-We currently have an opening for one PhD and one MS student seeking to research broadening participation in STEM.
+We currently have an opening for one PhD and one MS student seeking to research how to motivate students to persist in STEM.
 Interested students are encouraged to contact Dr. Escobar as soon as possible.

 All graduate applicants are encouraged to contact Dr. Escobar before submitting an application to Oakland University